 Myrto is the lead facilitator for our Talking Tots program.
 As the lead, Myrto delivers the presentation at each session and coaches participating parents in cooperation with the supporting facilitator.

 Pamela Coulter, M.Sc., SLP-Reg(C)

 Pamela is Shoreline's lead in providing services to children and adolescents with speech sound delays/disorders and those who stutter.
 She also works with children with language delays and disorders.
 She has worked in the field of speech-language pathology since 2007.
 She has a Bachelor’s degree in Psychology from Trent University and a Master’s degree in Speech-Language Pathology from Dalhousie University.
 She is Clinically Certified with Speech-Language and Audiology Canada.

 As the supporting facilitator, Pamela coaches participating parents in cooperation with the lead facilitator.

-Contact us at to register or complete the form below.
+Contact us at to register.